Conengmo/battle-map-tv/README.md

 - Uses [Hatch](https://hatch.pypa.io/latest/) to build and release the package.
 - Uses [Nuitka](https://nuitka.net/) to create executables.

-### Nuitka guide
+### Create executables with Nuitka

-Make sure you have a clean virtualenv with only the packages from requirements.txt.
+Make sure you have a clean virtualenv, otherwise you may get errors.
-First, install `imageio` to be able to convert the icon image.
-Then create a single executable.
+Use the commands below to install the requirements and call Nuitka to build a single executable.
-This will require additional components that Nuitka will guide you through.

 ```
+pip install -r requirements.txt
-python -m pip install imageio
+pip install nuitka imageio

 python -m nuitka battle_map_tv/__main__.py --enable-plugin=pyside6 --onefile `
 --windows-console-mode=attach --windows-icon-from-ico=battle_map_tv/icon.png `